david-guenault/envduino/README.md

-Envuino Project
+# Envuino Project

-Goals
+## Goals

-The envduino module

-Serial command référence

-Thresholds
+### Thresholds

-Setting visual thresholds
+#### Visual status indicator

-    Visual threshold is a way to define if mesured sensor values are within bounds or not by colored leds.
+ Visual status is a way to define if mesured sensor values are within bounds or not by colored leds.

-    There are three leds
+ There are 3 leds on the project (red,yellow,gree).
+Each led is a visual status indicator.
+ * Green: OK
+ * Yellow: WARNING
+ * Red: CRITICAL

+ Settings thresholds is done through the envduino shell tool or through arduino serial console.

     syntax : t;[s];[t];[v]
     t define that the current command is a threshold setting command